Hoblirm/CppConsole/README.md

 Press Enter twice.
 This should display today's date in the console.

-For this example it took more time declaring the variables than it took to execute the method we were interested in.
+For this example it took more time declaring the variables than it took to execute the desired method.
 To speed up this process, CppConsole generates a template that can be modified to include initialization code.
 The template name is cpp_console.config, and it is generated in the current working directory each time cppconsole is executed.
 We are going to repeat this example by using variables preinitialized by the template.
 Open cpp_console.config and add this to the top of the file:

 ```bash
 #include <time.h>